 Unlike Huskies, they aren’t just hyperactive dogs that need to do anything active.
 These dogs need to stimulate their minds and bodies with real work.
 Fortunately, these dogs may interpret a “daily routine” of activities as a dedicated job.

-When exercising your Border Collie, there are many options to choose from.
-However, we’re not talking about casual strolls through the park.
-These dogs need high endurance exercises.
+When exercising your Border Collie, there are plenty of options to choose from.
+However, it won’t be a casual stroll through the park, literally.
+In fact, these dogs need at least some high endurance exercises in their life.

 That’s not to say you shouldn’t walk your Border Collie.
-Rather, the walking shouldn’t be the only form of exercise.
+Rather, we’re just saying that walking shouldn’t be the only form of exercise you give your BC.

 Many owners like to break up the recommended amount of exercise.
 For example, they’ll start with a 30-minute walk in the morning, followed by 45 minutes of fetch at a park.
 And finally, they go running for 30 minutes at night.